 With Thanksgiving coming up, I’ve crowdsourced from pros, hobbyists, friends, and anyone who loves to do Thanksgiving outside for their best advice on smoking your first Thanksgiving Turkey.

-Now I didn’t grow up on smoked turkeys.
+I didn’t grow up on smoked turkeys.
 My mom would always cook two, both roasted in the oven.
 One would go straight into this Green Chili Turkey dish and the other served traditionally.
 It wasn’t until Sean and I moved to Oregon and bought our first smoker where we started making our own turkeys.
-And since we had the smallest oven in the world (see pics here), we started cooking ours outside, on the smoker.
+And since we had the smallest oven in the world, we started cooking ours outside, on the smoker.

 I wouldn’t do it any other way!

-While this post does not have our Smoked Turkey Recipe, I do have some tips and tricks to smoking your first turkey, no matter what kind of grill or smoker you have.
+This post not only contains our amazing Bourbon Brined Smoked Turkey Recipe, it also have some tips and tricks to smoking your first turkey, no matter what kind of grill or smoker you have.

 Get 2 Small Turkeys instead of 1 Large One